International-Data-Spaces-Association/IDSA-Rulebook/Rulebook_3_0/103_Establishing_Trust.md

 # Establishing trust

+Humans build trust with each other by evaluating attributes of the other person: attributes that are immediately verifiable (e.g., a language spoken) or attributes that require an external authority to verify them (e.g., a passport).
+To build trust, these attributes are matched against rules (personal, internal, implicit and/or explicit).
+If a sufficient number of policies are met, trust is established.
+Based on the attributes that have been evaluated, different levels of trust can be negotiated.

 **Establishing trust is the fundamental reason for data spaces to exist!**

 To create value, data needs to interact with other data and then support decision